 I am honored to join you here at the 30th Anniversary CLUW luncheon.
-I am proud to stand before you as a trade union woman, and longtime member of CLUW who counts more than 30 years in our movement.
+I am proud to stand before you as a trade union woman, and longtime member of CLUW who

-If you will indulge me, sisters and brothers, let me digress for a moment and talk about my person beginnings -- as a clerical worker in at Alameda County Hospital Medical records.
+If you will indulge me, sisters and brothers, let me digress for a moment and talk about my person beginnings -- as a clerical worker in 1972 at Alameda County Hospital Medical records.
 It all began when a friend dragged me to a union meeting where they were showing a movie about the old days of organizing back in the 1930s.
 [Pause]

-I remember being stunned to learn that people were not just ostracized, but lost their lives in the early days just because they wanted a voice at work.
+I was stunned to learn that people actually lost their lives; people were not just ostracized, they were shot back down and left for dead in the early days of organizing.